realapire/youtube-adblocker/README.md

 # Ad Blocker

-Based off any other AdBlocker
+Based off any other AdBlocker but works

 ## Usage